nkraja33/Build_a_CI-CD_Pipeline/README.md

 ## Project Plan

-   To track progress of this project, i have used the below tools, which has the clear plan to accomplish it.
+   To track progress of this project, i have used the below tools.

    * A [Trello](<link>) board has been created to track the progress, which will help us to know the current status and Progrees of this Project.
    * I used this [spreadsheet](project-schedule.xlsx) to plan the preparation and deployment with a target date and yearly plan.